-In this 2025 Tokyo Spring Itinerary, discover the top spots for cherry blossom viewing, seasonal events you won't want to miss and fun things to do beyond flower viewing.
+In this 2025 Tokyo Spring Itinerary, discover the top spots for cherry blossom viewing, seasonal events you won't want to miss, and fun things to do beyond flower viewing.

-Spring weather in Tokyo
+Spring Weather in Tokyo

 If you’re visiting Tokyo during springtime, we recommend packing heavier coats for March and lighter jackets as the season progresses.

 While the Japan Meteorological Corporation has yet to release its yearly sakura forecast, cherry blossoms in Tokyo typically bloom from late March to early April.
-In 2024, peak bloom occurred in early April, a trend that is likely to continue for 2025.
+In 2024, peak bloom occurred in early April, a trend that is likely to continue in 2025.

 The blossoms are fleeting, lasting about two weeks from the start of bloom to their peak, making it a breathtaking but short-lived spectacle.
-If you miss the blooms — or come too early — you can head to other regions in Japan.
+If you miss the blooms or come too early, you can head to other regions in Japan.

 Cherry blossom timings vary across Japan due to climate differences.
-In warmer regions like Okinawa, sakura appears as early as January, while cooler areas like Hokkaido experience their blossoms from late April to May.
+In warmer regions like Okinawa, sakura appear as early as January, while cooler areas like Hokkaido experience their blossoms from late April to May.
 For an early sakura experience, consider visiting Kawazu on the Izu Peninsula or Atami City from January to February.

-What to do in Tokyo in spring 2025
+What to Do in Tokyo in Spring

-There’s much more to enjoy in Tokyo during spring than chasing cherry blossoms and having picnics under sakura trees — though we wouldn’t blame you if that’s your focus.
+There’s much more to enjoy in Tokyo during spring than chasing cherry blossoms and having picnics under sakura trees, though we wouldn’t blame you if that’s your focus.
 Festivals, unique springtime foods and exciting events are equally compelling reasons to plan your Tokyo getaway.

 March